 3. High or rising levels of turnover

-A study reported in MIT Sloan Management Review found that toxic company culture is ten times more predictive of turnover than compensation.
+A study reported in MIT Sloan Management Review found that toxic company culture is ten times more predictive of employee turnover than compensation.
 While a fair wage is essential to retaining top talent, companies today also need to focus on culture and address any underlying causes of burnout if they want to reduce attrition.

 4. An unexplained drop in productivity